Managing ZooKeeper hosts

 yc managed-clickhouse cluster update --help -

-Get the list of available host classes (the
+Request a list of available host classes.
+The

-In the update cluster command, specify the new class, disk type, and storage size for your ZooKeeper host:
+In the update cluster command, provide the new class, disk type, and storage size for your ZooKeeper host:

 yc managed-clickhouse cluster update <cluster_name_or_ID> \ --zookepeer-resource-preset=<host_class> \ --zookeeper-disk-size=<storage_size_in_GB> \ --zookeeper-disk-type=<disk_type>You can get the cluster name and ID with the list of clusters in the folder.